RomanLut/INAV-X-Plane-HITL/README.md

 ## Magnetometer

-Magnetometer is not supported currently *(assistance needed to implement magnetometer support, see [development.md](doc/development.md))*.

-Magnetometer will be disabled in simulation.
+Magnetometer is simulated if selected in INAV configurator.
+It is not required to connect real sensor.
+Select QMC5883 if there is no real sensor present.

 ## Battery sensor